galactic-forensics/CEREsFit/README.md

-The goal of CEREsFit (Correlated Errors Regression Estimate Fit) is to provide a python package that allows to calculate linear regressions on data sets with uncertainties.
+The goal of CEREsFit (Correlated Errors Regression Estimate Fit) is to provide a python package that allows to calculate linear regressions on data sets with correlated uncertainties.
-Linear regressions can be performed for correlated and uncorrelated uncertainties.
 The calculations follow the methodology published by [Mahon (1996)](https://doi.org/10.1080/00206819709465336).
-Errors that were made in that work have been corrected.
+Typos and errors that were made in that work have been corrected.
 A method to allow calculating a linear regression through a fixed point, avoiding previously made errors, is also provided.